ninahonyango/Cybersec_Investigation_Reports/README.md

 ---

+### Brute Force Attack Category

+> *Click [here](https://github.com/ninahonyango/Cybersec_Investigation_Reports/blob/main/FTPBrute-forceCybersecurityInvestigationReport.pdf) to view an investigation report on Metasploitable's FTP brute-force attack.

+### Exploitation Category

+---

 ## Disclaimer

 All investigations are performed in **controlled lab environments** for educational and research purposes.
 Do not attempt these techniques on unauthorized systems.

 ---

-### Brute Force Attack Category

-> *Click [here](https://github.com/ninahonyango/Cybersec_Investigation_Reports/blob/main/FTPBrute-forceCybersecurityInvestigationReport.pdf) to view an investigation report on Metasploitable's FTP brute-force attack.

 ---

-### Exploitation